 Besides a multimeter, other methods are available too, such as an oscilloscope.
-But multimeter is the most cheaper way to measure voltages.
-In this post, I will try my best to guide you on how to use a multimeter to measures voltage (AC/DC) in following easy steps.
+But multimeter is the most cheaper way.
+In this post, I will try my best to guide you on how to use a multimeter to measures voltage (AC/DC) in easy step by step process.

 1. Guess the nature of your voltage